This e-guide bundle gives you a more than 20% discount on two Yosemite e-guides, a combined $35.90 value:

-“The Prettiest, Uncrowded Backpacking Trip in Yosemite” lays out a plan for a nearly 87-mile hike through the biggest, loneliest chunk of wilderness on the Yosemite map: the vast realm north of Tuolumne Meadows, where 12,000-foot peaks tower above canyons strewn with rock gardens.
+“The Best Remote and Uncrowded Backpacking Trip in Yosemite” lays out a plan for a nearly 87-mile hike through the biggest, loneliest chunk of wilderness on the Yosemite map: the vast realm north of Tuolumne Meadows, where 12,000-foot peaks tower above canyons strewn with rock gardens.
 You’ll cross three 10,000-foot passes, explore the incomparable Grand Canyon of the Tuolumne River, and tag the summit often described as having “the best 360 in Yosemite.”

 Purchase this e-guide bundle NOW and save 20% on these two e-guides to amazing backpacking trips in Yosemite’s wildest corners!

 Few wilderness backpacking trips in the country measure up, step for step, to a multi-day trek along the incomparable Teton Crest Trail in Wyoming’s Grand Teton National Park.
 Variously 35 to 39 miles, depending on the route you hike, the TCT delivers a consummate backpacking experience.